urjaacharya/goloremgo/README.md

 ### Template File Structure

 Basically, template files have the structure of markdown files.
-Examples of template files and markdown files generated from them are available in **TODO**.
+Examples of template files and markdown files generated from them are available [here](https://github.com/urjaacharya/goloremgo/tree/master/example).

 ### Available Functions